-The reason why offset printing has remained the printing method of choice in todayís printing industry is because of the quality image that it produces.
+The reason why this style of printing has remained the printing method of choice in today’s printing industry is because of the quality image that it produces.
 The printing method makes use of the CMYK color space that produces a wide array of colors in which you can use in your prints.
 These colors are crisp and vibrant bringing life to any image that you print.

 Also, printing in offset lets you avail of different color printing options that you can use.
 For example, if you want to save on cost and you only need one or two colors in your project, offset printer allows you to do just that.
 One and two color printing options are available depending upon the needs of your project.

 Another reason why printing in offset never goes out of style is because it handles your bulk printing orders very well.
-No matter how large your orders are, offset printing machine can handle them with no problems.
+No matter how large your orders are, the offset printer can handle them with no problems.
 The way offset print machine operates lets it print continuously without breaking down.